December 4th, 2025

 A survivor of every type of abuse, picking herself and her dogs up boldly and marching on, with a SMILE even!
-She had a stint where she lived in a hotel with her 2 dogs Puddles and Kramer, and I remember spending a weekend with her.
-To be honest, in theory it was super depressing (and kind of embarrassing to me at the time) but the fun we had was unmatched.
+She had a stint where she lived in a motel with her 2 dogs Puddles and Kramer, and I remember spending a weekend with her there.
+To be honest, in theory it was super depressing (and kind of embarrassing to me at the time) but the fun we had was unrivaled.
 Laughing at the shit life chucked our way always.
-I would not have survived half of the shit she did, she was resilient af.
+I would not have survived half of the shit she did.
+She was resilient af.

 See, I have been working on various pieces of art, scanning/color correcting photos from her past, listening to tons of audio recordings (that I took of her during phone conversations towards the end of her life), not to mention the part after a loved one dies where you have to clean out their entire house, list it, sell it, close all financials, etc. I did all of this mostly on my own as an only child with a single mother.
 Of course I had some help along the way but man, this wasn't easy.
 At the time, I myself became resilient and handled it all very well.
 Even though I wanted to fist fight and verbally demean the director of nursing at Elevate Care (the facility I thought was guilty of her rapid decline).